Prompt-Based Length Controlled Generation with Reinforcement Learning: Method

 \subsection{Inference \& Sample filtering}

-In the inference, the well fine-tuned LLMs can directly process user utterances and generate a sequence following the expected length control instructions of user intention.
-This process relies much on the generalization ability of the model if the control information in the user input is very different from a more standard expression.
-In another word, our proposed prompt extractor serves as an important role to parse the standard control prompt to benefit the latter RL fine-tuning.
-Based on this, we can easily apply either trainable or rule-based reward model to score, rank and select from a set of generated samples in beam sampling, which is named as sample filtering in our method.
-After sample filtering, the selected sequences can be used for both the RL fine-tuning phase and the final evaluation to judge to what extent the length control ability can be achieved in existing LLMs.
+In the inference stage, the well fine-tuned LLMs can directly process user utterances and generate a sequence following the expected length control instructions of user intention.
+This relies on the generalization ability of the model if the control information in the user input is in diverse expressions.
+In another word, our proposed prompt extractor serves as an important role to parse the SCP to benefit the latter RL fine-tuning.
+Based on this, we can apply either trainable or rule-based reward model to score, rank and select from a set of generated samples in beam sampling, which is named as sample filtering in our method.
+Let $k=\argmax_i R(s', a_i)$, where $R$ is the reward model, $a_i$ is the $i$th sequence in all $N$ output sequences, then a $a=a_k$ is selected to be the final output sequence.
+Thereafter, the selected sequence can be used for both the RL fine-tuning phase and the final evaluation to judge to what extent the length control ability can be achieved in existing LLMs.